VaPezizi/PaikannusHarkka/README.md

     -f <filename>     Read UBX data from the specified file
     -s <serial_port>  Read UBX data from the specified serial port

-    Note: reading from serial port is not implemented for Windows OS!
 ```
 Esimerkki:
 ```